The Great Impersonator: Critical reception

-The Great Impersonator received positive reviews upon release.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from publications, the album has a weighted mean score of 79 based on 14 critics, indicating "generally favourable reviews".

 Neil Z. Yeung of AllMusic wrote that, "mining her musical upbringing and honoring her myriad inspirations, Halsey comes full circle, connecting her own youth and innocence with intimate adult ruminations on parenthood, aging, and legacy."
 Yeung also dubbed the album "an engrossing homage to the figures that made her into the artist [...] that she has become herself."
-Writing for Beats Per Minute, John Amen commented, "With The Great Impersonator, Halsey deftly wields the enticements of pop, all the while exploring ageless issues regarding self, suffering, and the pursuit of wholeness."
+Writing for Beats per Minute, John Amen commented, "With The Great Impersonator, Halsey deftly wields the enticements of pop, all the while exploring ageless issues regarding self, suffering, and the pursuit of wholeness."
 Caitlin Chatterton of Clash wrote that the album "is both deeply personal and sharply relevant to wider pop culture, quietly contributing to conversations being had by, and about, Chappell Roan, as well as those that have followed the death of Liam Payne."
 Dorks Neive McCarthy dubbed the album Halsey's "most concrete, real work".
-Emma Wilkes of Kerrang! wrote, "It perhaps didn’t have to be so lengthy ... however, its concept ... and ... its sheer emotional weight all serve to make this record special ... as a document of Halsey's survival."
+Emma Wilkes of Kerrang! wrote, "It perhaps didn't have to be so lengthy ... however, its concept ... and ... its sheer emotional weight all serve to make this record special ... as a document of Halsey's survival."

 NMEs Kristen S. Hé thought that, "looking back through her recent catalogue, Manic is more stylistically diverse, If I Can't Have Love, I Want Power more musically ambitious, but The Great Impersonator is Halsey's most honest album—that is if you choose to believe her."
 Rob Sheffield of Rolling Stone opined that The Great Impersonator was "the bleakest music Halsey has ever made, and that's saying something".
 Sheffield further pointed out that "there's a constant tension between the playful wit in the music and the sluggish gloom of the vocals.
 But the best moments on The Great Impersonator come when the music wins out.
 Playing around with the past seems to shake up her imagination—and point her toward the future."
 Characterizing the album rollout as "one of the most unique [...] in recent memory" and pointing out a lack of commercial songs, Rachel R. Carroll of PopMatters concluded "this is not an album designed to be a chart-topper; it's a masterclass in the ways we use art to survive—which is to say, a masterclass in honesty."
-Slants Sal Cinquemani thought that the singer's impersonations were flawed: "So what if the most prominent feature of a song attributed to Björk's impact on Halsey as an artist is a string sample obviously inspired by Enya's 'Orinoco Flow'?
+Slant Magazines Sal Cinquemani thought that the singer's impersonations were flawed: "So what if the most prominent feature of a song attributed to Björk's impact on Halsey as an artist is a string sample obviously inspired by Enya's 'Orinoco Flow'?
 Nobody could ever mistake these songs for anyone's other than Halsey's."
 However, he ultimately praised the album; he thought that Halsey's "often obvious" references "rarely feel derivative".